RolloutHQ/rollout-hq-docs/api/PerformGlobalObjects.md

 ---

-The `env` object holds any environment variables you have configured under the [Secrets](../dashboard/secrets/Index.md) dashboard view.
+The `env` object holds any environment variables you have configured under the [Configuration](../dashboard/configuration/Configuration.md) dashboard view.

+> :information_source: `ROLLOUT_CLIENT_ID` and `ROLLOUT_CLIENT_SECRET` are reserved and will match the information found in the [Configuration](../dashboard/configuration/Configuration.md) page.

 <br />